The Exiled Heavy Knight Knows How to Game the System: Manga

-A manga adaptation illustrated by Lee Brocco began serialization on Kodansha's YanMaga Web manga website and app on February 11, 2022.
-The manga was later transferred to the Weekly Young Magazine on September 9, 2024.
-The manga's chapters have been compiled into fifteen tankōbon volumes as of October 2025.
+A manga adaptation illustrated by Lee Brocco began serialization on Kodansha's YanMaga Web manga website and app on February 11, 2022, which was later transferred to the Weekly Young Magazine on September 9, 2024, with its chapters compiled into eighteen tankōbon volumes as of July 2026.

 The manga's chapters are published in English on Kodansha's "K Manga" app.
 In July 2025, Seven Seas Entertainment announced that they had licensed the manga for English publication.